 SimpliSafe has their own remote panic button, but there’s also a button included on the key fob.
 If you find yourself in danger, triggering remote panic will let the emergency monitoring center know that you need help fast.

 ADT also has several different options for remote panic buttons.
-There’s a wearable button that you can wear on pendant around your neck, on a wristband, or clipped to your clothes.
+There’s a wearable button that you can wear on a pendant around your neck, on a wristband, or clipped to your clothes.
 If you’d rather not have a button directly on your person, you can also use the panic button the security keypad or on the wireless key fob.
 One of the unique aspects of ADT’s panic buttons is that it lets you specify if you need help from police, fire, or medical, which makes it useful in pretty much any emergency situation.
 ADT makes it easy to carry help from emergency responders right in your pocket.

 SimpliSafe vs. ADT — Our Thoughts